TASK

 2. Coefficient of Determination:

-The coefficient of determination is a statistical analysis that determine explanation of the model and estimated future outcomes.
+The coefficient of determination is a statistical analysis that determines the explanation of the model and estimated future outcomes.
 It shows the level of related variability in the data set.
-The coefficient of determination refers to R-squared and applied to determine correctness of the model.
-Coefficient of determination tells that variables in given model is certain percentage of observed variation.
+The coefficient of determination refers to R-squared and is applied to determine the correctness of the model.
+The coefficient of determination tells that variables in a given model are a certain percentage of the observed variation.
 It is represented as a value between 0 and 1.
-Closer the value is to 1, the better the fit, or relationship, between the two factors.
+The closer the value is to 1, the better the fit, or relationship, between the two factors.
 Thus, in case the R Square is equal to 0.2672, then approximately less than half of the observed variation can be explained by the model.

 Where MSS is the model sum of squares, RSS is the residual sum of squares and TSS is the total sum of squares associated with the outcome variable.